Topics Map > GBIT Service Desk Services > Printing

 This document details the ins and outs for department purchases of Ricoh Multi-function Devices (MFD).
 All multi-function devices (ie. copiers) must be purchased/leased through Purchasing to make sure we are abiding by mandatory state contracts.
 We do not support any other multi-function device manufacturers.
 All Ricohs must be networked with ethernet to ensure automatic meter reads can be done for billing.

 The campus has standardized on Ricoh MFD devices.
 MFD's allow printing, scanning, and copying with the option to fax.
 Often one MFD can replace several printers and scanner resulting in reduced energy consumption and lower cost of ownership.
 There are models available based on department volume.

 UW-Green Bay is "Going Green" by using Network Printers & Multi-function Devices.

-- Cost per image varies from less than 2 cents to over 20 cents
+Cost per image varies from less than two cents to over twenty cents.

-- Replacing multiple printers with a workgroup printer or a Ricoh multi-function device (MFD)
+- Replacing printers with a Ricoh multi-function device (MFD).

 - MFD's offer networked printing, copying, duplex, scan to email, collating, stapling, print and hold functions, optional color print and fax features.